 Such information and the ability to perform manipulations assist in threatening the above assets.

 3.2 Threats

 The threats are listed in BSI-CC-PP-0084-2014, only a summary is provided in this Security target.
-The standard threats to the TOE are shown in Figure 4.
+The standard threats to the TOE are shown below.